Whitecat18/Mavoc/README.md

 ## Introduction
 Mavoc is an tool used to pentest Windows and Linux machine.
 This tool mainly Focuses on Pentesting Windows .
 Made with using C++, Powershell and the server made with Python and go .
 This tool is Easy to use and the payloads are modifiable for your Needs .
-This tool is mainly Focuses on Windows Pentesing, and Automated Various Scripts to attack windows based System and can be used to add own scripts for ctf , attcking , debugging etc .. depens upon your needs .
+This tool is mainly Focuses on Windows Pentesting, and Automated Various Scripts to attack windows based System and can be used to add own scripts for ctf , attacking , debugging etc .. depends upon your needs .

 Tested at : <b> KALI LINUX and UBUNTU</b>